Iran warns region against "dangerous" stance on Hormuz

 He added: "It's for this reason that to avoid an irreparable military option we have to strengthen sanctions."

-Iran has wanted to discuss only broader international security issues, not its nuclear programme, in meetings with the powers held sporadically over the past five years.
+Iran has wanted to discuss only broader international security issues, not its nuclear program, in meetings with the powers held sporadically over the past five years.

 "RED LINE"